A late paycheck and three days' notice: inside the threat of eviction

 Other opponents of the proposed changes have said they would hurt landlords who also have bills to pay, calling a 14-day pay or vacate notice extreme.

-But after going through the process, Brown wants people to know that it takes a toll.
+But after going through the process, Jordan wants people to know that it takes a toll.

-“It can ruin peoples’ lives," Brown said.
+“It can ruin peoples’ lives," Jordan said.
 "I am an instance of just pure luck."

 This story has been updated.